contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 * `make css`: Builds the CSS file, `build/harlowe-css.css`, from the Sass sources.
 This is an intermediate build product whose contents are included in the final `format.js` file.
 * `make docs`: Builds the official documentation file, `dist/harloweDocs.html`, deriving macro and markup definitions from specially-marked comments in the JS files.
 * `make format`: Builds the Harlowe `format.js` file.
-* `make all`: Builds the Harlowe `format.js` file, the documentation, and an example file, `dist/exampleOutput.html`, which is a standalone game that displays "Success!" when run, to confirm that the story format is capable of being bundled by Twine 2 correctly.
+* `make all`: Builds the Harlowe `format.js` file, the documentation, and an example file, `dist/exampleOutput.html`, which is a standalone game that confirms that the story format is capable of being bundled by Twine 2 correctly.
 * `make clean`: Deletes the `build` and `dist` directories and their contents.
 * `make dirs`: Produces empty `build` and `dist` directories, which usually shouldn't be necessary.